remix-run/remix-website/data/posts/remix-vs-next.md

 ### Personalization

-Imagine the product team comes to you and says the home page is changing to display similar products to what the user has purchased in the past instead of a set list of products.
+Let's look at another change.
+Imagine the product team comes to you and says the home page is changing to display similar products to what the user has purchased in the past, instead of a set list of products.

 Like the search page, SSG is out the door.
-SSG has a limited set of use-cases, the moment you want to display personalized information your performance is gone.
+SSG has a limited set of use-cases, your performance is gone the moment you want to display personalized information.

-For Remix, this is just a different database query on the backend.
+For Remix, this is just a different database query on the back end.

 Virtually every website has users.
 As your site grows you're going to start showing the user more and more personalized information.